rtTAP/sqlalchemy-challenge/README.md

 Part 1: Analyse and Explore the Climate Data
 In this section, you’ll use Python and SQLAlchemy to do a basic climate analysis and data exploration of your climate database.
 Specifically, you’ll use SQLAlchemy ORM queries, Pandas, and Matplotlib.

+Part 2: Design Your Climate App
+Now that you’ve completed your initial analysis, you’ll design a Flask API based on the queries that you just developed.